Tuesday, August 25, 2009

 8. My sense of humor is pretty particular.
 I mostly love wordplay, not sarcasm or nastiness, though the occasional

-bit of over-the-top silliness (a la Amanda & Melanie videos) will get to me.
-I'm pretty sure I'll need the man I marry to think I'm funny, and I'll need to "get" his sense of humor too, whether he's a regular comedian or not.
+bit of over-the-top silliness will get to me (Dumb and Dumber, anyone?
+"Just the bare essentials, man.")
+I'm pretty sure I'll need the man I marry to think I'm funny, and I'll need to "get" his sense of humor too, whether he's a regular comedian or not.*

 9. I'm addicted to paper towels.
 I've gotten better, but sometimes I'll just carry them around and forget they're in my hand or my pocket.
 I seem to have inherited this trait from my grandfathers, whose TV trays or recliner areas were often littered with Viva or Brawny towels that were wrinkled up but still good.